jserv/mini-arm-os/README.md

 Available commands:
 -----------------------------------
 **IMPORTANT:**
-We assuming that your current directory is at `mini-arm-os/08-CMSIS`
+We assuming that your current directory is at `mini-arm-os/08-CMSIS`.

 **Overall**
   - `make all`
-    - Build all target's bin,elf,objdump files in "release"
+    - Build all target's bin,elf,objdump files in the "release" directory.
     - NOTE: `make` doe NOT equal to `make all` here.
 This is because this Makefile use `eval` for `targets`.
   - `make clean`
-    - Remove the entire "release" directory
+    - Remove the entire "release" directory.
   - `make cscope`
     - The best friend with your powerful VIM!
     - Producing cscope file in this project.